iceteagroup/wisej-extensions/Wisej.Web.Ext.Bubbles/README.md

 <img src="https://raw.githubusercontent.com/iceteagroup/wisej-extensions/master/Support/Images/Bubbles.png" width="358" height="252">

-Source code for the Wisej.Web.Ext.Bubbles extender.
-This extender component __enhances all Wisej components__ by providing additional properties and a useful bubble notification functionality.
+The Bubbles extender component __enhances all Wisej components__ by providing additional properties and a useful bubble notification functionality.
 Every widget can display a popup animated and themed bubble when a value changes

 License
 -------